TomaszSap/GitApiTask/README.md

                 ]
         }
 if you use the wrong Accept value in the header, i.e. application/xml, the application returns code 406, if the user does not exist, the application returns a 404 code.
+This codes and their messages are generating with Custom Exception APIException.class.